AndreRudolph/impulsephp-doc/docs/client/introduction.md

 - [Learn more about components](#advanced_topics)

 <h4><a id="introduction">Introduction</a></h4>
+The Impulse PHP Framework comes with its own javascript (typescript) engine and many possibilities for developers to create their own components.

 Every server component is mapped to a client side component.
 This article covers the basics for rendering and updating components aswell as creating and handling event listeners.